aurorascharff/rsc-workshop/STEPS-6h.md

 - Search component: Does anybody know whats happening here?
 Comment out piece by piece, Discuss web standard way to search already working.
 Show that it works and works without js.
 Preventdefault. [source](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form)
 - Kode search component: default full page reload, could be a plain filter but we want to use the url.
 Add defaultvalue and make client.
 Vi skal fikse det litt senere.
-- Kode contact list: extract to property and move await to layout.tsx, filter, could do this on the server.
+- Kode contact list: searchParams, extract to property and move await to layout.tsx, filter, could do this on the server.
 - There is actually another solution to this problem with is a task at the end.
 - Kode contact button: dont need to mark as use client.
 Why?
 Reload hvis det feiler.
 Legg til likevel.
 Could be either client on server but this is client anyway, thats why mark.
 Husk å fikse href med q.
 - Excalidraw: tree, minimalt med JS på client.
 Etterhvert som vi skalerer blir dette viktigere.